reduxjs/redux/docs/tutorials/fundamentals/part-5-ui-and-react.md

 :::tip

 We'll talk about one way to fix this issue later in this section.
-We'll also talk about how you can improve performance and avoid unnecessary re-renders using a special kind of selector function in [Part 7: Standard Redux Patterns](./part-7-standard-patterns.md).
+We'll also talk about how you can improve performance and avoid unnecessary re-renders using "memoized" selector function in [Part 7: Standard Redux Patterns](./part-7-standard-patterns.md).

 :::